Wednesday, 30 Oct 2013

 Human Rights and Business

-Trade unions are legal and active in Indonesia.
+Trade unions are legal and active in Indonesia, but only represent a small proportion of total workforce.
 Strikes and demonstrations do occur, for example on Labour Day and often over pay and working conditions.
 There is a statutory minimum wage but there are issues with compliance and enforcement of this.

 Child rights are protected according to the constitution and several national laws.
 For example, the Manpower Act sets the minimum age for work at 15 and the minimum age for hazardous work at 18.
 The Act also permits light work for children between ages 13 and 15, as long the work does not disrupt their physical, mental and social development.
 The Indonesian government has also stated that ratification of the Optional Protocol to the Convention on the Rights of the Child is a priority.
 However, child labour is prevalent in Indonesia, particularly in informal employment and in the agricultural and domestic service sectors.
 Girls under 15 are often employed as domestic workers, sometimes with long hours and no holiday.